billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 ## Setting up the switch

-We can continue our journey by simply introducing the switch to the equation (before it becomes evil and starts sending packets here and there).
+We can continue our journey by introducing the switch to the equation (before it becomes evil and starts sending packets here and there).
 Up to now Alice and Bob were connected through their second adapter, with Virtual Box playing the role of the switch.
 Now we will add our own switch and create a second network using the first adapter.
-It's something like your computer having two NICs and connecting to two different networks simultaneously.
-But with the virtual adapters VirtualBox offers, we can do it with no cost at all.
+It's as if your computer had two NICs and connected to two different networks simultaneously.
+But with the virtual adapters VirtualBox offers, we can do just that with no cost at all.
 Isn't the virtual space beautiful?

 As you may have guessed we will use Open vSwitch.
 Let's install it first.
 On Ubuntu based distributions this is done like so: